James Ward-Prowse: West Ham end interest in Southampton captain days before Championship season

-West Ham hold positive talks over Southampton captain James-Ward Prowse; Conor Gallagher also on radar but has two years left on his Chelsea deal and Mauricio Pochettino sees him as part of the squad; Hammers held talks with Scott McTominay but there is gap in valuation with Man Utd
+West Ham hold positive talks over Southampton captain James-Ward Prowse; Conor Gallagher also on radar but has two years left on his Chelsea deal; Watch the Championship season opener on Friday as Sheffield Wednesday host Southampton from 7pm; kick-off 8pm

 West Ham have ended their interest in Southampton's James Ward-Prowse due to the price the Championship side are asking for their captain.